Bible Study Resources - Tips, Online Bible Search, Devotions

 Three, shelosh[f.], sheloshah [m.] means harmony, new life, and completeness.

-The number three appears in the Bible 467 times, fewer than the number seven, but more than most of the other symbolically important numbers.
+The number three appears in the Bible 467 times, fewer than seven but more than most of the other symbolically important numbers.

-We do have to keep in mind, three isn’t always necessarily something good.
-In Revelation, we see an evil trinity: Satan, the Antichrist, and the False prophet (Revelations 12-13).
+We must keep in mind that three isn’t always necessarily something good.
+In Revelation, we see an evil trinity: Satan, the Antichrist, and the False Prophet (Revelations 12-13).

 However, typically, three means something complete and good.
 Satan does often like to take something good from God and corrupt it, much like the number three and the concept of the Trinity.